api3dao/old-api3-docs/docs/beacon/v0.1/README.md

 The Beacon is an on-chain contract that maintains a cache of off-chain data readily available for smart contracts to retrieve instantly as illustrated in figure B1 below.
-The data cache is updated when a pre-defined variance of the defined data is determined.
+The data cache is updated when a change in data value exceeds a pre-defined variance tolerance.

 > Figure B1
 >